 Here’s a fun fact: just 10 percent of all minor league baseball players make it to the majors.
 The minors are full of exceptional athletes who’ve excelled at every level, but only a fraction can handle the sharper curves, bigger crowds, and intense pressures of a big-league season.
-For sellers, making the shift from selling to SMBs to Fortune 500s is just as hard—but it doesn’t have to be.
+For sellers and the enterprise sales process, making the shift from selling to SMBs to Fortune 500s is just as hard—but it doesn’t have to be.

 There are a lot of new factors to account for at the enterprise level, and if you’re not prepared, you could quickly find yourself in over your head.
-Here are the curveballs you need to look out for and how to knock them out of the park.
+Here are the enterprise sales process curveballs you need to look out for and how to knock them out of the park.

 What to Expect at the Enterprise Level